testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 # Game Store REST API

-Let's test Game Store API to register and check a game by id.
+Let's test Game Store API to register and check a game by its id.

 :include-file: game-store-rest-post-game/request.fullurl.txt {
     title: "End-point to create a game",